VillainNumberOne/multi-example-texture-synthesis/README.md

 This part was inspired by the papers "Deep Feature Interpolation for Image Content Changes" [4] and "Interpreting the Latent Space of GANs for Semantic Face Editing" [5].
 <br>
 To extract individual stylistic attributes, such as "grass between rocks" two methods are adopted.
-The first one, naïve, includes finding mean style representation vectors for two sets of images: one that shows a particular attribute and one that doesn't.
+The first one, naïve, includes finding mean style representation vectors for two sets of images: for one that shows a particular attribute and for one that doesn't.
 Then the difference between these two vectors represents style difference.

 Code:
 ```python